qzhang503/proteoQ/README.md

 The distance in heat is $D = 1-f$ where $f$ is the fraction of overlap in IDs between two gene sets.
 The smaller the distance, the greater the overlap is between two gene sets.
-For convenience, a `distance` column is also made available in the `_essmap.txt` file.
+For convenience, a “distance” column is also made available in the `_essmap.txt` file.

 <div class="figure" style="text-align: center">